olejos777/todolist/README.md

 styles_bundle_main.css - all styles of the application dist/scripts_bundle.js - is a file that joints all JS code of our application which then is converted(translated) by Babel so that it's readable for web browser

-.bablerc - is a configuration filr
+.bablerc - is a configuration file

 settings.scss, - contains various or mixins (it musn't contain styles - it can only contain Sass syntax) normalize.css, - unifies styles for different web browsers